hyspxt/cs-md-notes/README.md

 $$
 \text{tiredness + difficoult argument = + memes}
 $$
 Hope you won't get distracted, my only intention is to ease your reading 🫢!
+Additionally, notes will be taken in both italian and english, with no particular reason behind, if not the course a

 Last thing, here you can find the repository for offline reading.
 Alternatively, I hosted my notes here.
 If you're reading this, you've probably you already know that, blep.